fuggfuggfugg/sketch-dynamic-button-3.5/README.md

 ## Detailed Update:

-I was the one to initially log the issue [here](https://github.com/ddwht/sketch-dynamic-button/issues/30) but for I think this repo has been abandoned.
-So I took it upon myself to have a quick check.
+I had initially logged the issue [here](https://github.com/ddwht/sketch-dynamic-button/issues/30) but the old repo seems to have been abandoned.
+Thought I'd take a stab at it.
 I had no clue whatsoever but soon I managed to atleast run the script via the Custom plugin option in Sketch.
 I then used console.app in mac to view the log messages.

 [This post](http://hackingui.com/design/how-to-create-a-sketch-plugin/) was of great help to get me started.
 The [Sketch Plugins Cookbook](https://github.com/turbobabr/Sketch-Plugins-Cookbook) was immensely helpful.
 The plugin library by Sketch wasn't very helpful honestly.
 Soon after debugging and logging I isolated the issue to the 'resizeRoot'